-Merger and acquisition (M&A) transactions rarely turn out precisely as the parties anticipated when they negotiated the deal and signed the documents.
-So it’s not unusual for disputes to arise over contractual purchase price adjustments, representations and warranties, and earnout provisions.
-Determining liability and computing damages in these disputes involves a combination of business valuation, forensic accounting and economic analysis techniques.
+Mergers and acquisitions (M&A) transactions rarely turn out precisely as the parties anticipated when they negotiated the deal and signed the documents.
+This can cause disputes over purchase price adjustments, representations, warranties, and earnout provisions.
+To determine the liability and computing damages that occur from these disputes, you need a combination of business valuation, forensic accounting, and economic analysis techniques.

 After closing, Company A alleges that Company B’s financial statements contained material misrepresentations under U.S. Generally Accepted Accounting Principles (GAAP).
 Company A alleges that Company B overstated its EBITDA by $3 million.
 As a result, it bargained for a business worth $100 million but received a business worth only $85 million (5 × $17 million).

 In this example, assuming Company A’s allegations are true, it seems clear that the buyer was damaged to the tune of $15 million by Company B’s inaccurate financial statements.
-But many postacquisition disputes are less clear-cut.
-Suppose, for example, that Company B’s financial statements are accurate, but it loses a customer that contributes $3 million to the company’s annual EBITDA just before closing and fails to disclose this development to Company A. On the one hand, Company A might argue that the customer loss reduces the company’s EBITDA to $17 million and, therefore, reduces its value to $85 million.
+Many post-acquisition disputes aren’t realized as easily.
+Let’s say that Company B’s financial statements are accurate, but it loses a customer that contributes $3 million to the company’s annual EBITDA just before closing and fails to inform Company A. On the one hand, Company A might argue that the customer loss reduces the company’s EBITDA to $17 million and, therefore, reduces its value to $85 million.

 On the other hand, Company B might argue that this type of customer turnover is an ordinary part of its business and, as of the closing date, management was in negotiations with prospective new customers intended to replace those lost revenues.
 Company B’s damages expert might present forecasts and other evidence showing that normal customer attrition isn’t expected to hurt the company’s future financial performance or market value.